-Our fleet includes more than 800 cars and light duty trucks.
+Our fleet includes more than 800 light duty trucks.
 Potential risks associated with this fleet include not only personal injury due to collision, but physical damage.
-To better monitor and manage those risks, we have deployed over 170 distracted driving devices, aimed at not just at analyzing individual and company-wide driving habits and correcting problems, but also at helping to create a “culture of safety” within the organization.
+Our aim is not just analyzing individual and company-wide driving habits and correcting problems, but also helping to create a “culture of safety” within the organization.

-At Sterling, we employ a comprehensive incident investigation process to determine root cause and potential severity for safety incidents that occur in the workplace.
+At Sterling, in the event of a significant accident or near miss, we employ a comprehensive incident investigation process to determine root cause and potential severity for safety incidents that occur in the workplace.
 We require employees to immediately report incidents as well as near misses to our supervisors.
 Incidents and near misses are recorded in our online safety management tool.
 Lessons learned from incidents and near misses are then developed and shared with employees at field safety meetings so that we may implement appropriate avoidance techniques and prevent similar incidents from occurring in the future.

-At Sterling, our employees work together every day to keep each other safe, protect our environment, and deliver on our business goals for the benefit of all stakeholders.
-Overall, our ongoing goal is for Sterling to be a place where are employees can grow professionally and are proud to work.
+At Sterling, our employees are our most valuable resource.
+Each and every day we work together to keep each other safe, protect our environment, and deliver on our business goals for the benefit of all stakeholders.
+Overall, our ongoing goal is for Sterling to be a place where our employees can grow professionally and are proud to work.

 Employee Health and Well-Being

-We endeavor to offer a competitive benefits and compensation package.
-To ensure our offerings remain relevant, we benchmark components annually against industry peers and companies of similar size.
+To ensure our offerings remain relevant and evolve to best meet the needs of our workforce, we benchmark components annually against industry peers and companies of similar size.
 Sterling has also been conducting onsite wellness campaigns and biometric screening programs since 2011.
 By investing in and promoting wellness, we are helping employees and their families live healthier lives.